 Michael is driving the 300 mile trip to Virginia.
 If he has driven 90 miles, how many more miles does he have to drive?

-Missinh Addends Susan ate 56 donuts in two months.
-If the ate 6 donuts in the second month, how many donuts did you eat in the first month?
+Susan ate 56 donuts in two months.
+If you ate 6 donuts in the second month, how many donuts did you eat in the first month?